 Although some empirical evidence suggests a link between creativity and depression, there are some theoretical reasons to expect the opposite relationship.

 Depression would generally be expected to inhibit creativity.
-Depressed individuals often experience anhedonia, a loss of interest and decreased energy, which inhibits creativity.
+Depressed individuals often experience anhedonia, a loss of interest and decreased energy, which inhibits creativity (Shapiro & Weisberg, 1999; as cited in Verhaeghen et al., 2005).
 Studies have shown that creativity is enhanced by positive affect and approach motivation, while sadness and depressed moods are deactivating moods and are not associated with creativity (Baas et al., 2008).
 Research also indicated that the divergent thinking elements within a creative thinking task can induce systematic mood swings, leading to a more positive mood, as opposed to depressed emotions (Chermahini & Hommel, 2012).

 Another reason to expect less depression in creative individuals is that they tend to have higher emotional intelligence, as indicated by low alexithymia and high empathy (da Costa et al., 2015; Xu et al., 2019).
 Emotional intelligence entails the ability to perceive, express, regulate and reason with emotions (Mayer & Salovey, 1997).
 Studies show that emotional intelligence is negatively associated with depression and positively to a better overall mental wellness (Kousha et al., 2018).
 This suggests that creative people, who tend to have higher emotional intelligence, can better understand and manage negative emotions, leading to a more positive emotional outcome.